anupambiswas/CUDAworks/README.md

 CUDAworks
 =========

-This project is about simple codes and applications in Compute Unified Device Architecture (CUDA).
+This project is about codes and applications in Compute Unified Device Architecture (CUDA).

 At present there is one directory 'proj_0' in which heat equation is solved in single dimension.
 This shows the CPU and GPU comparison for large array computations.